Associated state: Tokelau

 Tokelau (a dependent territory of New Zealand) voted on a referendum in February 2006 to determine whether it wanted to remain a New Zealand territory or become the third state in free association with New Zealand (after the Cook Islands and Niue).
 While a majority of voters chose free association, the vote did not meet the two-thirds threshold needed for approval.
 A similar referendum in October 2007 under United Nations supervision yielded similar results, with the proposed free association falling 16 votes short of approval.

 Cocos (Keeling) Islands

 In 1984, a referendum was held on the Cocos (Keeling) Islands; only 21 of the 261 voted for free association with Australia while the vast majority preferred integration.

 New Caledonia

 To resolve the crisis in New Caledonia, French president Emmanuel Macron reportedly proposed an "associated state" status with a "strong link with France".
 The final agreement intended the formation of a "State of New Caledonia" which other states could recognise but its status would be enshrined in the French constitution and remain "French".
-The 2025 Accord de Bougival, that will have to be accepted in the 2026 referendum, will transform New Caledonia into a "State of New Caledonia", and transfer some of the French state's powers to this new State.
+The 2025 Bougival Accord, that will have to be accepted in the 2026 referendum, will transform New Caledonia into a "State of New Caledonia", and transfer some of the French state's powers to this new state.